Inference of Causal Effects when Control Variables are Unknown: Introduction

-\paragraph{Example: invalid adjustment set} Consider a data-generating process with a causal structure as illustrated in Figure~\ref{fig:collider_dag}.
-Only $\adjustmentVar_2 \subset \adjustmentVar$ constitutes a valid adjustment set by blocking the noncausal association between $\decisionVar$ and $\outcomeVar$.
-Neither $\varnothing$ nor $\adjustmentVar_1$ are valid sets.
-If the causal structure is unknown or misspecified so that we use $\adjustmentVar = [\adjustmentVar_1, \adjustmentVar_2]^\T$ instead of $\adjustmentVar_2$, then inferring $\regCoefficient$ in \eqref{eq:partial_regression_coeff} will yield erroneous conclusions about the average causal effect, as shown in Figure~\ref{fig:collider_asymptotics}.
+\paragraph{Example: Invalid control variables} Consider a data-generating process with a causal structure as illustrated in Figure~\ref{fig:collider_dag}.
+Only $\adjustmentVar_2 \subset \adjustmentVar$ constitutes a valid control variable, by blocking the noncausal association between $\decisionVar$ and $\outcomeVar$.
+Neither $\varnothing$ nor $\adjustmentVar_1$ are valid.
+If the causal structure is unknown or misspecified so that we use $\validAdjustmentVar = [\adjustmentVar_1, \adjustmentVar_2]^\T$ instead of $\adjustmentVar_2$, then inferring $\regCoefficient$ in equation \eqref{eq:partial_regression_coeff} will yield erroneous conclusions about the average causal effect, as shown in Figure~\ref{fig:collider_asymptotics}.
 We also illustrate an alternative methodology developed in this paper which, by contrast, does not require a correctly specified causal structure.

-The contribution of this paper is the development of a confidence interval for $\averageCausalEffect$ that obviates the need to specify a valid set $\validAdjustmentVar \subseteq \adjustmentVar$.
-Its statistical properties are studied for data processes that are well approximated by linear data models.
+\paragraph{Contribution and related work} The contribution of this paper is the development of a confidence interval for the average causal effect that obviates the need to specify valid control variables, and we derive its statistical properties.

+To decide the valid control variables among $\adjustmentVar$, typically requires the causal structure of the data-generating process.
+The problem of learning such structures from data, aka. causal discovery, has been studied over a few decades \citep{spirtes_causation_1993, pearl_causality:_2009,peters_elements_2017}.
+A central challenge of the field is to optimize model fitness over the discrete nature of graphs representing the causal structure. \citet{zheng_dags_2018} proposed a smooth characterization of directed acyclic graphs (\DAG{}) which enables conventional optimization methods to be used.
+See \citep{yu_daggnn_2019,ke_learning_2019,brouillard_diffrential_2020,zheng_learning_2020,kyono_2020} for applications and extentions of this methodology.

+Our method presented herein utilizes that characterization of \DAG{}s and builds upon the framework of M-estimation.
+See e.g. the presentation in \citep[ch.
+12]{wooldridge_econometric_2010} or \citet{vaart_m-_1998} for an introduction.
+When imposing \DAG{}-constraints, we find the need to extend the basic M-estimation framework.
+While the theory of constrained M-estimation has been approached before \citep{geyer_asymptotics_1994,shapiro_asymptotics_2000,andrews_estimation_1999, wang_asymptotics_1996}, we show that the assumptions needed do not hold due to the geometry of the \DAG{} constraints.
+Moreover, alternative characterizations of \DAG{}s, presented in \citet{wei_dags_2020}, would not remedy this problem.